GenomicsAotearoa/data-management-resources/docs/modules/module07.md

 ## Why should we be collecting and managing metadata?

 Metadata should be recorded and managed alongside DSI to ensure that results produced using these data can be placed into the appropriate context.
 Collation and stewardship of metadata is also essential to ensure that data meet the requirements of the FAIR Principles, and so facilitating the traceability and future use of data.
-Not only that, but metadata describing the spatiotemporal context for data enables the connection of DSI to Indigenous communities, facilitating benefit-sharing into the future.
+Not only that, but metadata describing the spatiotemporal context for data enables the connection of DSI to Indigenous communities, facilitating benefit-sharing into the future as described by the [CARE Principles for Indigenous Data Sovereignty](https://www.gida-global.org/care).

 ## How can we best manage metadata?